publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schXI/ptB/m__us_usc_t6_s532.md

     (b) __Purpose__

-    The facility established under subsection (a) of this section shall be utilized to train Federal, State, and local law enforcement officers to—
+    The facility established under subsection (a) shall be utilized to train Federal, State, and local law enforcement officers to—

         (1) investigate bombings and explosions;